MarcoWorms/Weed-card-game/README.md

-# Discontinued (but to be continued, I will make this code good one day.)
+# Discontinued (but to be continued, I will make this code good one day.
+It works perfectly though.)

 # Weed! card game - Python version